KedarDev/Mr.FullStack/README.md

 <h4>

 ## What is Mr.Fullstack?
 Mr.Fullstack is an [Open-Source](https://opensource.guide/starting-a-project/)  full stack application with a personal AI avatar.
 It allows developers to create and share their portfolios, receive feedback, and engage with peers.
-Join a thriving community of developers dedicated to upskilling, displaying their talents, and impressing hiring managers from the biggest TECH giants like FANG.
+Join a thriving community of developers dedicated to upskilling, displaying their talents, and impressing hiring managers from TECH giants like FANG.
 Elevate your career, where innovation meets opportunity.
 Help cultivate a culture of collaboration and support.
+Become a member today.

 </h4>
 </p>